-- 1. Project-Based Voucher Residents who have completed 1 Year residency and are in good standing may opt for a tenant-based voucher when available. - 2.
+- \\\\: Those previously enrolled in educational, training, or upward mobility programs \X\: Other preference(s) (list below) - 1.
+Project-Based Voucher Residents who have completed 1 Year residency and are in good standing may opt for a tenant-based voucher when available. - 2.
 Condemnation - 3.
 Transfer from BHA public housing or Section 8 Moderate Rehabilitation Program or Project-Based Voucher programs because of health, safety, BHA rehabilitation programs, reasonable accommodation, and humanitarian reasons - 4.
 One or two-persons both elderly, disabled or displaced families (including persons who are displaced as a result of expiring use) over other singles. - 5.
 A participant in a supportive housing program for elderly or disabled persons shall be considered to be imminently in danger of homelessness and shall be eligible for Priority One status if the program participant: 1) has been a tenant in such program for not less than twelve (12) months; AND 2) has outgrown or completed the program's services; AND 3) as a result must relocate from such housing. - 6.
 Displaced Former Boston Resident. - 7.
-Applicants referred by Boston Public Health Commission for participation in The Social Innovation Financing (SIF) Program - 8.
-Applicants referred by Massachusetts Department of Housing and Community Development for Leading the Way Home Program - 9.
-Priority one non-elderly disabled applicants who, in accordance with the BHA's Designated Housing Plan would have otherwise been called in for screening for a BHA public housing unit will be referred to Leased Housing - 10.
+Applicants referred by Boston Public Health Commission for participation in the Boston Cooperative Agreement to Benefit Homeless Individuals (CABHI) - 8.
+Applicants referred by Massachusetts Department of Housing and Community Development for Leading the Way Home Program. - 9.
+Priority one non-elderly disabled applicants who, in accordance with the BHA's Designated Housing Plan would have otherwise been called in for screening for a BHA public housing unit will be referred to Leased Housing. - 10.
 Applicants referred by the City of Boston who currently occupy transitional housing with supportive services and are no longer in need of such services. - 11.
-Applicants referred by HomeStart for the Rapid Rehousing program - 12.
-Applicants referred by the City of Boston for the Coordinated Access System - 13.
-PBV participants who are displaced through no fault of their own - 14.
-Former residents returning to a new construction PBV site that was identified as replacement housing - 3.
+Applicants referred by HomeStart for the Rapid Rehousing program. - 12.
+Applicants referred by the City of Boston for the Coordinated Access System. - 13.
+PBV participants who are displaced through no fault of their own. - 14.
+Former residents returning to a new construction PBV site that was identified as replacement housing. - 15.
+Applicants who are residents of an expiring use property, converted to PBRA, located in the City of Boston, where the BHA administers the waiting list and refers eligible applicants for vacancies. - 16.
+Non-Elderly Disabled applicants at sites which were formerly public housing, were part of a designated housing plan, and have converted to PBV. - 3.
 If the PHA will employ admissions preferences, please prioritize by placing a "1" in the space that represents your first priority, a "2" in the box representing your second priority, and so on.
 If you give equal weight to one or more of these choices (either through an absolute hierarchy or through a point system), place the same number next to each.
 That means you can use "1" more than once, "2" more than once, etc.